Australian Wildlife Conservancy 2018-19 Interpretation Internship - Yookamurra Wildlife Sanctuary - Applications CLOSED

 * Hosting visitor programs at our sanctuaries for the purpose of education and promoting awareness of the plight of Australia's wildlife.

 AWC offers opportunities for promising graduate students to gain valuable field experience in conservation education and community engagement via its Internship Program.
 Currently AWC have two three month internships available, each with an exciting program designed to introduce graduates with an interest in conservation education, environmental interpretations, and community engagement to a variety of sanctuaries with a host of different ecosystems, flora and fauna, field techniques and conservation issues.
 The internships provide a modest living stipend for the duration of the program, plus travel assistance.
 Yookamurra interns will spend three months based at Yookamurra Wildlife Sanctuary in South Australia, and depending on the opportunities available could participate in other interpretation programs throughout the AWC south-east region.

 Basic self-contained single accommodation is available on site at each sanctuary location.

 The intern will be mentored by a team of experienced ecologists, who will provide on-going assessment throughout the training program.
 At the end of the training program, the intern's progress will be evaluated, and an assessment report provided.

-For more information about the program and details on how to apply, please click on the link below.
+For more information about the program and details on how to apply, please click here

 Science Graduate Internship Opportunities